darklord4567/Sukisu_nord4/README.md

 ## Required Modules

 * [Susfs for KernelSU](https://github.com/sidex15/ksu_module_susfs)
-* If you want to ZRAM download the module form the repective kernel release section **Must Read Caution**
+* If you want to use ZRAM download the module form the repective kernel release section **Must Read Caution**

 ------
 > [!CAUTION]